Formaldehyde is the Unsuspected Air Polluter

 - POLYURESEAL for flooring

-- Operate an Air Purifier with Charcoal and P.P. such as the Austin HealthMate Plus Junior for smaller rooms like bedrooms or the Austin HealthMate Plus for larger rooms like the Living Room.
-This method is the least effective method.
+- Operate an air purifier with charcoal and P.P. such as the Foust 160R2 for smaller rooms like bedrooms or the or Series400 for larger rooms like the living room.
+This method is the least effective.

-- If the carpeting is the culprit, SafeChoice Carpet Seal (an AFM Product) can be used to block outgassing:
+- If the carpeting is the culprit, SafeChoice Carpet Seal (an AFM Product) can be used to block the outgassing.